rmrsk/EBGeometry/Examples/Union/README.md

 * A union that uses BVHs for finding the closest object(s).

 The scene is defined as an array of analytic spheres bound by axis-aligned bounding boxes.
-To shift the computational load to the signed distance function itself, computing the distance function has been given a delay of about 1 millisecond.
+To shift the computational load to the signed distance function itself, computing the distance function has been given a delay of about 1 microsecond.

 Compiling
 ---------